Yaritji Young: Life and painting

-Young has also worked with Tjanpi Desert Weavers as a textile artist and her style here is very creative and humorous and she is known for weaving small trucks and camp crockery.
+Young has also worked with Tjanpi Desert Weavers as a textile artist.
+Her style of textile work is intricate and often contains humorous subjects; her most well-known and sought-after textile pieces are large, low-rimmed baskets decorated with emu feathers.

 As an individual Young is a successful artist and, after many group exhibitions, had her first solo exhibition 'Yaritji Young: Walytjapitiku Laina - Family Lines', at the Alcaston Gallery in Melbourne, in 2017; this was followed by two more in 2018 and 2019 respectively at the same gallery.
 Her individual work is also held in many significant collections including the Art Gallery of New South Wales, Art Gallery of South Australia and the Queensland Art Gallery.

 Young also works with her sisters; Freda Brady, Maringka Tunkin, Sandra Ken and Tjungkara Ken and, together, they form the Ken Sisters also known as the Ken Family Collaborative.
 In this collaborative the sisters paint together, sometimes simultaneously and sometimes consecutively, on a grounded canvas and, together, they focus on familiar and familial subjects that they share as their birthright.

 In 2018 the sisters won the People's Choice category at the National Aboriginal & Torres Strait Islander Art Award with their six square metre painting 'Seven Sisters' which tells the Tjukarpa story about the constellations of the Pleiades (the sisters) and Orion (a lusty or bad man) and the sisters attempts to run away/protect each other.

 'Seven Sisters' went on to win the 2019 Wynne Prize.